Taras Berezovets

-Taras Valeriyovych Berezovets (Тарас Валерійович Березовець) (born 1 March 1975) is Ukrainian political analyst, founder of Free Сrimea project (2014), CEO of the Fund for National Strategies (2015), founder of Hybrid Warfare Resistance Bureau (2015), co-founder of the Ukrainian Institute for the Future (2016), external advisor to the Secretary of the National Security and Defence Council of Ukraine (2016–present) and native of Kerch city.
+Taras Valeriyovych Berezovets (Тарас Валерійович Березовець) (born 1 March 1975) is a Ukrainian political analyst, founder of Free Сrimea project (2014), CEO of the Fund for National Strategies (2015), founder of Hybrid Warfare Resistance Bureau (2015), co-founder of the Ukrainian Institute for the Future (2016), external advisor to the Secretary of the National Security and Defence Council of Ukraine (2016–present) and native of Kerch city.

+Biography

 Berezovets was born on 1 March 1975 in Kerch and in 1982–1987 studied in the school No.12.

 In 1992, he graduated the local Korolenko gymnasium.

 In 1997, Berezovets finished the Journalism Faculty of Kyiv University.

 In 2003, he graduated from the Royal College of Defence Studies (London, UK), becoming the youngest member in RCDS's history.
 In 2004 he received MA in International Studies from King's College London.

 In 2011, Berezovets was selected to represent Ukraine among young leaders from Central and Eastern Europe in the prestigious John Smith Memorial Trust Programme (UK).

 In 2016, he was selected to take part in the Aspen Programme.

 During his professional career since 1997 Berezovets has occupied a number of high-level positions.
-Thus, in 1997-98 as press secretary to the permanent representative of Ukraine's President in the Ukrainian parliament.
+Thus, in 1997–98 as press secretary to the permanent representative of Ukraine's president in the Ukrainian parliament.

 From 1998 to 2005, he worked as an expert at the National Security and Defence Council of Ukraine.
 During his career in the national security field his main focuses were NATO and Russia.

 In 2006-2010 he worked as PR advisor to then Prime minister Yulia Tymoshenko.

 In 2010, Berezovets started his own consulting business, Berta Communications PLC.
 Today it is one of Ukraine's leading strategic consulting agencies providing services in political consulting, lobbying, PR and analytical support.